 Talk us through one of your most recent client cases.

-What are the most important skills and qualities for a lawyer specialised in reputation protection?
+What are the most important skills and personal qualities for a tax lawyer?

 Are your clients behaving differently in the present era?